mzotyo/Craft/functional-programming/functional-design-patterns/readme.md

   }
 }

-// Parametrize: pass in something to do if it is zero and something if it is not.
+// Let the caller decide what happens.
-// Let the caller decide what happens, the problem is we have four parameters. function Devide(top: number, bottom: number, ifZero: Action, ifSuccess: Action): void {
+// The problem with this is that now we have four parameters. function DivideCallerDecides(top: number, bottom: number, ifZero: Action, ifSuccess: Action): void {
   if(bottom == 0) {
     ifZero(); // What happens next
   } else {